Since 2002, The Firewise USA™ program has empowered neighbors to work together in reducing their wildfire risk.

 Wildfire Risk Reduction Investment

-At a minimum, each site is required to invest the equivalent of $24.14 per dwelling unit* in wildfire risk reduction actions annually (the rate is based on the 2017 annual National Hourly Volunteer Rate; which is updated every year in April when the new amount is published).
+At a minimum, each site is required to annually invest the equivalent of one volunteer hour valued at $24.14 (the rate is based on the 2017 annual National Hourly Volunteer Rate; which is updated every year) per dwelling unit* in wildfire risk reduction actions.
 Find a wide range of qualifying expenditures (contractor costs, rental equipment), volunteer activities, grants, etc., that can be used in meeting the investment in the portal’s Risk Reduction Investment section.
 Residents completing select home modifications, along with any qualifying work performed at their home and in the adjacent home ignition zones can contribute related hours and/or costs towards meeting the sites collective investment amount.

 *Calculating the number of dwelling units for use with the risk reduction investment formula: There must be a minimum of 8 individual single family dwelling units within the site’s identified boundary.
 The number of dwelling units within the site applying for recognition must be included in the application.
 For definition purposes, a dwelling unit is a household/residence built for occupancy by one person, a family, or roommates, including mobile homes and cabins; and for multi-family residential occupancies (i.e. duplexes, and other types of attached housing).
 An apartment building with 10 units would be considered ten dwelling units.
 Each individual participating site is limited to less than 2,500 individual dwelling units within their identified boundary.
 Multiple sites can be located within a single large master-planned community/HOA.
 The Firewise USA™ program is designed for residential occupancies where residents actively participate in reducing the wildfire risk where they live; it is not a program for every occupancy type, or an entire town, city or county.
 Contact NFPA if you have questions about your area’s eligibility.